oucar/437-final/README.md

 Another level design, it is as difficult as the first one.
 Try to get to the flag.
 ![Level 2](https://raw.githubusercontent.com/oucar/437-final/master/Assets/Github/Level2.png?token=ANZTQTCAGPPSHRFLUZSH3VLBWRRQE)
 #### Level 3
 There is nothing special in this level.
-You have to jump of off the cliff the end the game and see how many enemies (bees) you killed during the game.
+You have to jump of off the cliff the end the game and see how many enemies (bees) you killed during the game.<br>
 ![Level 3](https://raw.githubusercontent.com/oucar/437-final/master/Assets/Github/Level3.png?token=ANZTQTHKWWAUR4VMUQZQPRDBWRRR6)

 ## State Transition Diagram
-Since built-in Godot properties are so powerful, I used an AnimationPlayer and an AnimationTree for Enemy, Player and the Flag that you need to reach in order to get to the next level.
-Since AnimationTree's are so powerful, I watched a few YouTube videos before start implementing those ```current_state``` properties to my objects, and they were hardest thing to debug in my  game.
-These AnimationTrees basically make sure that only one animation will be shown for the ```current_state``` of the objects.
-An example to the use of below trees might be ```hit``` animation is being called when either Enemy or Player gets hit and stops playing that animation once the animation has ended, then default ```idle``` animation is being played when there's no interaction between Player, Enemy and/or game world.
+Since built-in Godot properties are so powerful, I used an AnimationPlayer and an AnimationTree for Enemy, Player, and the Flag that you need to reach in order to get to the next level.
+Since AnimationTrees are so powerful, I watched a few YouTube videos before starting to implement those `current_state` properties to my objects, and they were the hardest thing to debug in my game.
+These AnimationTrees basically make sure that only one animation will be shown for the `current_state` of the objects.
+An example of the use of these trees might be the `hit` animation being called when either the Enemy or Player gets hit and stops playing that animation once the animation has ended.
+Then, the default `idle` animation is played when there's no interaction between the Player, Enemy, and/or the game world.

 #### AnimationTree for Player object
 ![Player Animation Tree](https://raw.githubusercontent.com/oucar/437-final/master/Assets/Github/playerAnimationTree.png?token=ANZTQTEXP2R4C7G4JR36P7LBXANIE)